-Tickets for neutral-site AFC Championship Game set to go on sale this week
+Tickets for neutral-site AFC Championship game set to go on sale this week

 Chiefs and Bills season ticket members will get the first crack at preferred rate tickets starting at 9 a.m.
 Wednesday.
 The clubs will contact season ticket members with additional information on how to put in for the tickets.

-Non-season ticket members will be able to register for a presale that starts at 9 a.m. on Friday, Jan.
-20. Fans will have to register online ahead of the presale to obtain a passcode.
+Non-season ticket members will be able to register for a presale that starts at 9 a.m.
+Friday.
+Fans will have to register online ahead of the presale to obtain a passcode.

-Any remaining tickets would go on sale to the general public starting at 10 a.m. on Monday, Jan.
-23 through Ticketmaster.
+Any remaining tickets would go on sale to the general public starting at 10 a.m.
+Monday through Ticketmaster.

-Earlier this month, the league scrambled to put together a plan for the AFC Championship game after canceling the Monday, Jan.
-2, 2023 Week 17 game between the Bengals and the Bears.
+Earlier this month, the league scrambled to put together a plan for the AFC Championship game after canceling the Week 17 game between the Bengals and Bills.
 The game was abandoned following the collapse of Bills safety Damar Hamlin.

 The Chiefs could still host the AFC Championship should the Bengals defeat the Bills.